stackitcloud/stackit-cli/docs/stackit_mongodbflex_backup_update-schedule.md

   Update the backup schedule of a MongoDB Flex instance with ID "xxx"
   $ stackit mongodbflex backup update-schedule --instance-id xxx --schedule '6 6 * * *'

-  Update the retention days for snapshots of a MongoDB Flex instance with ID "xxx" to 5 days
+  Update the retention days for backups of a MongoDB Flex instance with ID "xxx" to 5 days
-  $ stackit mongodbflex backup update-schedule --instance-id xxx --save-snapshot-days 5
+  $ stackit mongodbflex backup update-schedule --instance-id xxx --save-for-days 5
 ```

 ### Options